 For many of us, Windows 95 was the first operating system that we ever used, and it was considered by some to be top of the line back in the day.
 Now, we look back on it in remembrance of everything we had to deal with in old operating systems, like the lovely blue screen on death.
 For some reason, one guy missed this operating system so much that he installed it on his android smartwatch so he could have a miniature touch screen computer still operating with 1995 software!
 Besides installing Windows 95 on a smartwatch, he also was able to run Grand Theft Auto and Flappy bird all on the little device on his wrist.
 Check out all of the videos below.

-While it may be cool to see this retro operating system on such a new device, in a much more practical sense, the guy behind this windows watch also loaded Grand Theft Auto III onto another android watch, now that is awesome.
-Who wouldn’t want to play GTA III while stuck in a meeting, or killing time on the bus.
-Playing on such a small touchscreen isn’t the easiest, but if you have incredibly tiny mouse hands, then you’re going to have a blast.
+While it may be cool to see this retro operating system on such a new device, in a much more practical sense, the guy behind this Windows watch also loaded Grand Theft Auto III onto another android watch.
+Who wouldn't want to play GTA III while stuck in a meeting, or killing time on the bus?
+Playing on such a small touchscreen isn't the easiest, but if you have incredibly tiny mouse hands, then you're going to have a blast.
 Check out the video below.

 The viral app sensation called Flappy Bird, who wouldn't want to have this addictive game loaded onto their smartwatch?
 Out of all of the unique things this guy has loaded on smartwatches, this is perhaps the most useful.
 You'll definitely spend endless hours tapping your wrist if you hack your watch like this.